HWZhou99/STAFormer/README.md

-# Spatio-Temporal Aggregation Transformer for Video-based Person Re-Identification
+//# Spatio-Temporal Aggregation Transformer for Video-based Person Re-Identification

-## Abstract
+//## Abstract

-Temporal cues are crucial for video-based person re-identification (ReID).
+//Temporal cues are crucial for video-based person re-identification (ReID).
 However, it remains a challenging problem to effectively model the temporal cues so that a representative and discriminative video-level feature can be extracted for person ReID.
-To address this problem, we propose Spatio-Temporal Aggregation Transformer (STAFormer) for the video-based person ReID.
-The proposed STAFormer is mainly composed of spatial and temporal aggregation modules, which establishes a unified framework for effective frame-level feature extraction as well as temporal cues aggregation with the attention mechanism.
+To address //this problem, we propose Spatio-Temporal Aggregation Transformer (STAFormer) for the video-based person ReID.
+The proposed STAFormer is mainly composed of spatial and temporal aggregation modules, which establishes a unified framework for effective frame-level feature //extraction as well as temporal cues aggregation with the attention mechanism.
 Specifically, the spatial aggregation module first extracts the frame-level features by adaptively fusing the local and global features with the attention mechanism.
-Similarly, the temporal aggregation module also leverages the attention mechanism to aggregate these frame-level features into the video-level representations.
-Extensive experiments on four widely used benchmark datasets demonstrate that the proposed STAFormer is effective for video-based person ReID with the ability to jointly extract frame-level features and aggregate temporal cues.
+Similarly, the temporal //aggregation module also leverages the attention mechanism to aggregate these frame-level features into the video-level representations.
+Extensive experiments on four widely used benchmark datasets demonstrate that the proposed STAFormer is effective for video-based //person ReID with the ability to jointly extract frame-level features and aggregate temporal cues.

 <p align="center">
   <img src ="https://github.com/HWZhou99/STAFormer/blob/main/STAFormer.png" alt="STAFormer",width="300">